HughesNet to Launch New Satellite in 2012

 i don’t see any real info. anywhere on here as far as pricing and so forth. what gives people you don’t want people to know the real cost.????????????????????

 Satellite pricing varies by geographical location.
-Go here http://isp1.us/find and enter your address to get local pricing and other broadband options.
+Go here https://isp1.usfind and enter your address to get local pricing and other broadband options.

 I hope the up load speeds are improved.
 Need to be much faster.